 As more and more users are searching across multiple devices, how should marketers be adapting international campaigns to avoid missing opportunities?

-Clearly, we’re past the point where you can have a single campaign set to “All devices” and hope to get the best out of it.
+Clearly, we are past the point where you can have a single campaign set to “All devices” and hope to get the best out of it.
 Setting out duplicate campaigns (with customised bids) by device is the absolute minimum to give you both the insight and control you need.
-However, never be afraid to subdivide further – by Operating System, by day of week or time of day.
+However, never be afraid to subdivide further – by operating system, by day of week or time of day.
 Performance can vary enormously between iOS and Android, for instance, so be prepared to cater for that for phones and tablets.
-Beyond that, it depends on your business and what it could benefit from – additional localised geo-targeted campaigns can reap rewards for bricks & mortar businesses, for example.
+Beyond that, it depends on your business and what it could benefit from – additional localised geo-targeted campaigns can reap rewards for bricks and mortar businesses, for example.

 Finally, change your approach to measuring activity and see the value in measuring actions that demonstrate engagement short of a “conversion” such as watch a video or downloading a PDF file or app.